GotoBus

 GotoBus is a travel website headquartered in Cambridge, Massachusetts.

-The website provides travel products and services, such as inter-city bus tickets, sightseeing tours and hotel accommodations to those traveling among destinations in both North America and Europe.
+The website provides booking services for trains, intercity bus services, sightseeing tours, and lodging in North America and Europe.

 History

 The company, which operates exclusively online at GotoBus.com, was founded in 2002 by CEO and Cambridge resident Jimmy Chen.
 In 2011, TakeTours.com was introduced as a spin-off from GotoBus.